Differential Test Performance and Peer Effects: Introduction

 The paper is organized as follows.
-In Section \ref{Model} we develop the identification and estimation strategy.
-Section \ref{subsec:Latent-Group} defines performance measures and group selection, Section \ref{subsec:Peer-Effects} introduces the education production function and peer effects, Section \ref{subsec:Identification} discusses the key identifying restriction and Section \ref{subsec:Estimation} introduces the estimators we propose.
-Section \ref{sec:Empirical-Results} contains the empirical analysis of Project STAR data and Section \ref{sec:Technical} develops formal identification and consistency proofs as well as an asymptotic distribution theory.
+In Section \ref{Model} we develop the identification strategy for a model without covariates.
+Section \ref{subsec:Latent-Group} defines performance measures and group selection, Section \ref{subsec:Peer-Effects} introduces the education production function and peer effects and Section \ref{subsec:Identification} discusses the key identifying restriction that defines closely related skills.
+Section \ref{sec:Model-with-Covariates} extends the specification to include covariates and introduces the estimators we propose.
+Section \ref{sec:Empirical-Results} contains the empirical analysis of peer effects using Project STAR data.
+We report a battery of specification checks in Section \ref{subsec:Plausibility-of-Assumptions}.
+Our main empirical findings are reported in Section \ref{subsec:Main_Results}.
+Section \ref{sec:Technical} develops formal identification proofs.
 Section \ref{sec:Conclusions} contains conclusions.
 Proofs and tables are contained in the appendix.
+An online appendix contains additional lemmas used in the proofs.
+In the online appendix we also give results that formally establish the consistency and asymptotic normality of the considered estimators, as well as some additional empirical results.